TempoQuill/Pokeray-RARITY-2021-05-18/docs/music_commands.md

 ## `F1` **Pitch Incremental Switch**

 NOTE: This is an exclusive command to Ray as the command is empty in Gold.
-In ray, this acts just like `E8` from Red.
+In Ray, this acts just like `E8` from Red.
 It also renders `E6` obsolete in this regard.
 However, `F1` and `E6` do stack with each other.
 Preambling `E6` with `F1` just means to add by one more than `E6` says.

 USAGE:
 ```